AmmanVMS/space.api/README.md

 2. Download the F-Droid app and install it.
 3. Search in it for [MyHackerspace][mhs]: "hacker"
 4. Install the app. ([Direct Download](https://f-droid.org/repo/ch.fixme.status_21.apk) - not recommended)
-5. In Preferences (three dots at the top right), choose `Amman Valley MakerSpace`.
+5. In Preferences (three dots at the top right), choose `Amman Valley MakerSpace` or add the current Hackerspace API as `https://raw.githubusercontent.com/AmmanVMS/space.api/main/api.json`.
 6. If you want the widget:
     ![image](https://user-images.githubusercontent.com/564768/180646507-8ecbb045-6ed7-4cce-a769-90427883f696.png)
     1. Long-click on the background of your Android Phone